Nicholas Hawksmoor: Apprenticeship

-Wren, hearing of his "early skill and genius" for architecture, took him on as his clerk at about the age of 18.
+Christopher Wren, hearing of his "early skill and genius" for architecture, took him on as his clerk at about the age of 18.
 A surviving early sketch-book contains sketches and notes, some dated 1680 and 1683, of buildings in Nottingham, Coventry, Warwick, Bath, Bristol, Oxford and Northampton.
 These somewhat amateur drawings, now in the Royal Institute of British Architects Drawings Collection, show that he was still learning the techniques of his new profession at the age of 22.
 His first official post was as Deputy Surveyor to Wren at Winchester Palace from 1683 until February 1685.
 Hawksmoor's signature appears on a brickmaker's contract for Winchester Palace in November 1684.
 Wren was paying him 2 shillings a day in 1685 as assistant in his office in Whitehall.

-From about 1684 to about 1700, Hawksmoor worked with Christopher Wren on projects including Chelsea Hospital, St Paul's Cathedral, Hampton Court Palace and Greenwich Hospital.
+From about 1684 to about 1700, Hawksmoor worked with Wren on projects including Chelsea Hospital, St Paul's Cathedral, Hampton Court Palace and Greenwich Hospital.
 Thanks to Wren's influence as Surveyor-General, Hawksmoor was named Clerk of the Works at Kensington Palace (1689) and Deputy Surveyor of Works at Greenwich (1705).
 In 1718, when Wren was superseded by the new, amateur Surveyor, William Benson, Hawksmoor was deprived of his double post to provide places for Benson's brother.
 "Poor Hawksmoor," wrote Vanbrugh in 1721.
 "What a Barbarous Age have his fine, ingenious Parts fallen into.
 What wou'd Monsr: Colbert in France have given for such a man?"
-Only in 1726 after William Benson's successor Hewett died, was Hawksmoor restored to the secretaryship, though not the clerkship which was given to Filtcroft.
-In 1696, Hawksmoor was appointed surveyor to the Commissioners of Sewers for Westminster, but was dismissed in 1700, having neglected to attend the Court several days last past.
+Only in 1726 after Benson's successor Thomas Hewet died, was Hawksmoor restored to the secretaryship, though not the clerkship which was given to Henry Flitcroft.
+In 1696, Hawksmoor was appointed surveyor to the Westminster and Middlesex Commission of Sewers, but was dismissed in 1700, having neglected to attend the Court several days last past.

 Maturity

 In 1702, Hawksmoor designed the baroque country house of Easton Neston in Northamptonshire for Sir William Fermor.
-This was the only country house for which he was the sole architect, though he extensively remodelled Ockham House, now mostly destroyed, for the Lord Chief Justice King.
+This was the only country house for which he was the sole architect, though he extensively remodelled Ockham House, now mostly destroyed, for the Lord Chancellor Peter King, 1st Baron King.
 Easton Neston was not completed as he intended, the symmetrical flanking wings and entrance colonnade remaining unexecuted.